Shiv10/nlp-project/README.md

 ```sh
 npm i
 ```
-4. Create .env file and add data from the sample env
+4. Create .env file and add data from the sample env (not needed if zip archive is provided)
 ```sh
 touch .env && nano .env
 ```